middlebury/college-handbook/content/i-policies-for-all/g-misconduct-in-research/g-misconduct-in-research.md

 **Recklessly.&#x20;**&#x54;o act recklessly means to propose, perform, or review research, or report research results, with indiﬀerence to a known risk of fabrication, falsiﬁcation, or plagiarism.**&#xA0;**

 **Research Integrity Oﬃcer**.
 The Research Integrity Oﬃcer (RIO) refers to the institutional oﬃcial responsible for administering Middlebury’s written policies and procedures for addressing allegations of research misconduct in compliance with 42 CFR Part 93.
-Middlebury’s RIO is the Associate Dean of the Sciences.
+The RIO at Middlebury College is the Associate Dean of the Sciences.

 **Research misconduct.&#x20;**&#x52;esearch misconduct means fabrication, falsiﬁcation, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 Research misconduct does not include honest error or diﬀerences of opinion.